When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Hybrid

-Definition: A hybrid’s two interior components are a coil-based support core and a well-developed comfort system.
-The comfort system frequently includes more than one layer and can include micro-coils, latex, polyfoam, memory foam, cotton, and/or wool.
+Definition: A hybrid’s two interior components are a coil-based support core and a comfort system that frequently includes more than one layer of micro-coils, latex, polyfoam, memory foam, cotton, and/or wool.

-Dependable and Balanced: The driving concept behind a hybrid is to capitalize on the benefits of different materials being used together.
-The innerspring core provides a degree of reliability and edge support for teens while the comfort layers can amp up pressure relief and spinal support.
+Highlight: Dependable and Balanced.
+Hybrids capitalize on the benefits of different materials being used together.
+The innerspring core provides a solid support for growing teens, while the comfort layers improve pressure relief and spinal support.

 Innerspring

-Definition: The coil-based core of an innerspring is its primary and in many cases only layer.
-There is very little or no comfort system above the coils in a true innerspring.
-In most cases, there is just a cover of cotton or polyester and perhaps a thin layer of fabric batting or polyfoam.
+Definition: The coil-based core of an innerspring is its primary and, in many cases, only layer.
+There’s very little or no comfort system above the coils in a true innerspring.
+In most cases, there’s just a cover of cotton or polyester and perhaps a thin layer of fabric batting or polyfoam.

-Low-Cost With Upgrade Options: Some people shopping for a mattress for a teenager may be on a limited budget or hesitant to invest in a bed when a teen’s preferences or needs may change.
-While innersprings lack in pressure relief, they are a good cheap mattress option, and mattress toppers provide a low-cost, low-commitment way to change up their feel.
+Highlight: Low-Cost With Upgrade Options.
+If you’re shopping for a mattress for a teenager, hesitant to invest in an expensive bed when their preferences or needs may change.
+While innersprings lack the pressure relief of other types of mattresses, they’re a good, inexpensive option, and mattress toppers provide a low-cost, low-commitment way to change their feel.

 Latex

-Winning Combination of Bounce and Contouring: Latex is well-known for having a bouncy feel that keeps sleepers from feeling stuck or trapped in one position.
-In addition, it has light conforming abilities, creating a compelling mix of performance features that can bring support and comfort to teenage sleepers.
+Highlight: Combination of Bounce and Contouring.
+Latex is well-known for having a bouncy feel that keeps sleepers from feeling stuck or trapped in one position.
+In addition, it has light conforming abilities, creating a mix of performance features that can bring support and comfort to teenage sleepers.

 Airbed